 Breakfast at Panache is elegant.
 The plate of duck confit, poached eggs, wild mushrooms and wilted spinach was decadent and rich and so good, that I wanted to order it again and again.
 My second favorite item for breakfast is a tasty cheese and fruit plate with a cup of comforting European-style hot chocolate.
 The cheeses are all created in Canada and most are local to Quebec City area.

 Venison, foie gras, duck and scallops took turns gracing our plates during a special Chef’s Tasting Dinner at Panache.
 Quebec is known globally for its bevy of wild game meats.
 Panache’s wine selection is world-class and reasonably priced.
-Ask Panache’s sommelier for wine pairing recommendations.
+Ask the sommelier for wine pairing recommendations.

-The dining room at Panache is quite rustic.
+The dining room is quite rustic.
 The exposed wood beams and stone walls add character and old style to this lovely restaurant.
 A glass walled fireplace adds ambiance and warmth on cold Quebec days and evenings.

 I cannot wait to visit Quebec City again and see what’s on the menu at Panache!